what is sustainable beauty

-The question is, can the beauty industry actually be sustainable……
+The question is, can the beauty and self care industry actually be sustainable……

 By definition sustainability means meeting our own needs without compromising the ability of future generations to meet their own needs.
 In addition to natural resources, we also need social and economic resources.

-If it were only the resources at stake, I would say that the beauty industry could, with many changes, may be able to become more sustainable.
+If it were only the resources at stake, we could possibly say that the beauty industry has the opportunity, with many changes, to become more sustainable.
 However, sustainability and waste go hand in hand and the amount of waste produced by personal care items and cosmetics is a far larger problem than any of us can actually comprehend.

 From disposable mascara tubes and lipstick, synthetic makeup sponges and brushes, to face creams and cleansers in plastic tubs and toothbrushes made with plastic.
 It is overwhelming to grasp the volume of waste in the personal care and beauty industry.